 Constant torque is typically used for all bridge motions and load brake hoist motions.
 Constant torque can be configured for manual torque boost or automatic torque boost.
 The default from Detroit Hoist is manual torque boost.
 Automatic torque boost uses the manual torque boost parameters as a start value and then adjusts based on the voltage compensation gain and slip compensation gain.

-Sensorless vector is typically used for hoist trolleys to provide higher torque but can also be used for all motions if configured correctly.
+Sensorless vector is typically used for trolleys to provide higher torque but can also be used for all motions if configured correctly.
+This mode will also allow you to use the torque monitor and torque limitation functions.